m3047/trualias/Grammar.md

 ## Configuration statements

 Configuration statements fit on a single line and are terminated by a newline.
 The following configuration items are available for `tcp_table_server`.
-The `milter_server` has some special statements.
-See `milter_server.conf.sample` for specifics.
 (In general, refer to the `*.conf.sample` file for whatever server you are using as the authoritative reference.)

 * `HOST` (IP address) The address in turn determines the network interface which will be bound.
 * `PORT` (TCP port) The port the service should listen on.